Skip to main content

 SensorDeviceClass.OZONEµg/m³Concentration of ozone

-SensorDeviceClass.PHNonePotential hydrogen (pH) of a aqueous solution
+SensorDeviceClass.PHNonePotential hydrogen (pH) of an aqueous solution

 SensorDeviceClass.PM1µg/m³Concentration of particulate matter less than 1 micrometer